dcunited001/dcunited001.github.io/_posts/2016-06-08-im-not-religious-im-spiritual-3-my-own-beliefs.md

 world without knowing about ourselves.
 Meditation, retreat into nature, and education are great ways to learn about ourselves.

 ### Karma

 Our actions matter, even when they are not seen.
 There is karma formed from the beliefs of others, which is usually a response to your own actions and beliefs.
 I also believe in universal karma, which is outside our control or understanding.

+- causality
+  - there is another way. there is always another way
+    - if it seems too hard, it means we are not yet skilled enough
+      - we need to observe more of before we act

 ### Devine Connection